Education

 California’s United Ways are leading initiatives to improve the quality of childcare, family support, early intervention, and public awareness activities to equip parents to make the best choices for their families.

-Click here to learn about United Way of the Wine Country’s work on early childhood education.
+Click here to learn more about United Way of San Luis Obispo’s on helping children and youth reach their potential.

-According to the newly released 2019 National Assesment of Educational Progress, most commonly referred to as the "Nation's Report Card," approximately 32% of 4th-grade students are proficient at grade level in the state of California.2 Although this is a slight improvement from 2018, California continues to score below the national average.
+According to the 2019 National Assessment of Educational Progress, most commonly referred to as the “Nation’s Report Card,” approximately 32% of 4th-grade students are proficient at grade level in the state of California.
+Although this is a slight improvement from 2018, California continues to score below the national average.
 Further, the persistent achievement gap among racial groups means that there is still much to accomplish as a state.

 California’s United Ways are working to improve literacy rates by developing partnerships with local school districts, fostering parent engagement, engaging in state advocacy work and more.